MaibornWolff/hybrid-cloud-object-storage-operator/README.md

         - vnet: foobar-vnet  # Name of the virtual network, required
           subnet: default  # Name of the subnet, required
     backup: # Configuration for use of Azure Backup Services
-      enabled: false  # If enabled, the storage account will be added to an existing backup vault.
-Backup instances will not be cleaned up with Object Storage Buckets for recovery purposes
       vault_name: foobar-vault  # The name of the existing backup vault, make sure the Storage Account has the Role Assignment "Storage Account Backup Contributor" for the according vault
       policy_id: 123123123  # The policy within the backup vault to use
     parameters:  # Fields here define defaults for parameters also in the CRD and are used if the parameter is not set in the custom object supplied by the user